karanpalts/SEIS631FinalProject/README-Project.md

 * Any filtering, cleaning, or transformation steps:

 The data was in a column format from its raw export into various month files.
-I had created a new excel file called LiquorStoreDataCleaned.xlsx in which I had transposed the data into row format and calculated discount rate, made a weekday column, remove any commas, and other misc tasks.
+I had created a new excel file called LiquorStoreDataCleaned.xlsx in which I had transposed the data into row format and calculated discount rate, made a weekday column, remove any commas, and then move that file into a csv.

 A discount_rate column was made using the formula (Discounts / Gross sales).

-A categorical is_promo_day column (True/False) will be engineered based on a discount_rate threshold (e.g., any day with a discount_rate above the 75th percentile).
+A categorical is_promo_day column (True/False) was made based on a discount_rate threshold (any day with a discount_rate above the 75th percentile).

 ## 4. Methods